PWRcoin/PWRcoinClassic/README.md

 ./powercoind -daemon -txindex=1
 ```

-You should get a message that says, "powercoin serving starting."
+You should get a message that says, "powercoin server starting."

 Give it a few seconds and check that it is running: